eugenefvdm/blog/README.md

 ## Blog

-A blog platform based on Laravel and Filamentphp.
+A generic blog platform based on Laravel and Filamentphp.

 Demo: